j776w781/EECS-447-Project/Meeting_Logs.md

 **Time:** 5:00 PM
 **Location:** Virtual(Discord)
 **Objective:** Brainstorm conceptual design and begin ER diagram
-**Team Members Present:**
+**Team Members Present:** Josh, Dylan, Aiham, Ashley, Nayyir
 **Tasks Completion Confirmation:**
-- Josh: Work on developing section 3, specifically section 3.1
+- Josh: Work on developing section 3, specifically section 3.1(Complete)
 - Dylan: Work on developing section 3.
-Help with 3.1(functional requirements) and 3.2(data entities).
+Help with 3.1(functional requirements) and 3.2(data entities).(Complete)
 - Aiham: Create a shareable ER Diagram document for next week's meeting.
-Flesh out section 3.2 (data entities) in requirements.
+Flesh out section 3.2 (data entities) in requirements.(Complete)
-- Ashley: Work on making section 2 more defined and presentable.
+- Ashley: Work on making section 2 more defined and presentable.(Complete)
-- Nayyir: Look into MariaDB on the EECS Servers and use to work on section 4 of the requirements document.
+- Nayyir: Look into MariaDB on the EECS Servers and use to work on section 4 of the requirements document.(Complete)

 **Activities**
-- adfassdfasdf
+- Began work on ER diagram.
+- Discussed allowing multiple copies of each item.
+- Decided to use a unique 6-digit Id for each media item.
+This would allow us to uniquely identify each individual piece of media.
+- Reviewed the Part 2 Document.

 **Tasks Allocated:**
-- Josh:
-- Dylan:
-- Aiham:
-- Ashley:
-- Nayyir:
+- Josh: Finishing up the requirements document, and submitting it.
+Create and prepare part 3 document (Due 3/2 and 3/5)
+- Dylan: Also finish up the requirements document, mostly with formatting and remaining sections (Due 3/2)
+- Aiham: Work on translating data entities from part 2 into ER diagram.
+(Due 3/5)
+- Ashley: Assist Aiham in working on the ER diagram, mostly translating relationships and entities.
+(Due 3/5)
+- Nayyir: Log into MariaDB and figure out how it works (Due 3/5)

 **Follow Up:** Next meeting scheduled for Wednesday, 3/5 at 5:00 PM.